aryan-goyal/Rectangles/README.md

 The solution was developed in Python.
 The visualizations are created using the Matplotlib library.

+The [Point](https://github.com/aryan-goyal/Rectangles/blob/main/point.py) class contains an x and a y corrdinate which defines a point.
+The [Rectangle](https://github.com/aryan-goyal/Rectangles/blob/main/rectangle.py) class contains four Points and potientially a name for the rectangle.
+Methods for comparison for intersect, contains, adjacent proper, adjacent partial, and adjacent subline are defined within the class.

 ## Usage

 A rectangle entity is defined by floating-point numbers on a cartesian plane.
 The rectangles (2 or more) can be provided in a JSON format using the following schema.
 Additional rectangles can be added to the list as needed for feature analysis.